How to Remote View

 Simply defined, reincarnation is “the religious or philosophical concept that the soul or spirit, after biological death, begins a new life in a new body that may be human, animal, or spiritual, depending on the moral quality of the previous life’s actions.”
 This doctrine is a central tenet of the Indian religions.

-It is also a common belief of various ancient and modern religions such as Spiritism, Theosophy, and Eckankar, and is found in many tribal societies around the world, in places such as Siberia, West Africa, North America, and Australia.
-If this is true, there is an untold amount of knowledge a person could possess, if only she, or he, could recollect what happened in the years past.
+It is also a common belief of various ancient and modern religions such as Buddhism, Spiritism, Theosophy, and Eckankar and is found in many tribal societies around the world, in places such as China, Siberia, West Africa, North America, and Australia.
+If this is true, there is an untold amount of knowledge a person could possess if only she, or he, could recollect what happened in the years past.

 So, is there such a thing as reincarnation?
 There are many signs that point to this possibility.
 They could be an affinity for foreign culture, inexplicable pains that have your doctors stumped, or strange birthmarks.
 However, these signs could be explained away by medical, psychological, or societal experts.
-Having them in your present life does not necessarily mean that they can be attributed to a past life, but the idea that we all have lived before and will live again is captivating.
+Having them in your present life does not necessarily mean that they can be attributed to a past life, but the idea that we all have lived before and will live again has captivated human beings for centuries.

 Read Article